Music of the Foreign Legion: History

 In 1940, the Music was again dismantled to participate to the war effort.
 The Music was reconstituted again in 1946, however the String Orchestra ceased to exist.
-Nevertheless, the Fanfare Orchestra remained in service till today.
+Nevertheless, the Fanfare Band remained in service till today.

 In 1962, the Music left Sidi-bel-Abbès and came to garrison with the 1st Foreign 1er RE at Aubagne, its barracks as of present.

-Since 1999, within the cadres of the restructuring of the French Army, the music lost the designation of "Principal Music" and witnessed a decrease from a hundred bandsmen to just 55 bandsmen.
+Since 1999, within the cadres of the restructuring of the French Army, the music lost the designation of "Principal Music" and witnessed a decrease from a hundred bandsmen to just 55.

 The Music of the Foreign Legion (MLE) today

 The "Music of the Foreign Legion" is renowned for the particular participation to grand military manifestations and maneuvers.
 The passage of the band on the Champs Elysées on July 14, is an recognizable image known by the grand public audience.
 The Music of the Foreign Legion (MLE) is requested and demanded in France as well as overseas in international military music festivals.

 The music is produced frequently in various civilian lieu and environments as well.
 Within this title, the music can be considered as the Ambassador of the Foreign Legion and the entire French Armed Forces.
 The variety of the repertory and the talents of the Musicians Legionnaires allows the music to demonstrate and produce tuned performances, both in a classical register and extended modern theme context.

 In complete formation, the music can be produced either in a classical musical orchestra or in a big band formation.
 The music formation is equally capable in sizing to a reduced tune of a Quintet and Octet.

 The music is considered the patrimonial tune of all songs and marches of the Legion, all which are a reflection of the virtues of the Legionnaires.
 The Music usually tours France and produces itself in a vast array of performances and lieu, including Hong-Kong, Mannheim, London, Florence, Halifax, Seoul, Moscow (Spasskaya Tower Military Music Festival and Tattoo), Santiago.
 The band's musicians, regrouped around the Chapeau Chinois, harbor the insignias of the 1st Foreign Regiment 1er RE and the Band, carrying the preserved principal reputation of the Foreign Legion.